• Menu

 Understanding Inorganic Potting Mixes

-Inorganic potting mixes are primarily composed of mineral-based materials, such as perlite, vermiculite, and expanded clay pellets.
-These components offer excellent drainage and aeration properties, making them an ideal choice for plants that require fast-draining and well-aerated growing conditions, such as succulents and cacti.
+Inorganic potting mixes primarily comprise mineral-based materials, such as perlite, vermiculite, and expanded clay pellets.
+These components offer excellent drainage and aeration properties, making them ideal for plants that require fast-draining and well-aerated growing conditions, such as succulents and cacti.

 Benefits of Inorganic Potting Mixes